Master of Arts in Theology

 Matthew Dal Santo, Ph.D.

-Director of the Master of Arts in Theology Program
+Coordinator of the Master of Arts in Theology Program

 Matthew Dal Santo is a Church historian.
 Originally trained as a medievalist and patrologist, he has shifted his focus to the problem of secularization in recent years.
 He is currently working on a theological reading of the Russian Revolution.